inbrainai/sdk-react/README.md

 This problem can happen if your project doesn't have the Swift standard libraries included.
 Set the 'Always Embed Swift Standard Libraries' to yes in your target to fix it.
 Clean and build the project after changes.
 This problem also consistently appears when usinx XCode10

+### [RUNTIME - Release scheme] dependent dylib '@rpath/InBrainSurveys_SDK_Swift.framework/InBrainSurveys_SDK_Swift' not found
+This problem happen with previous version of Cocoapods and XCode.
+Try updating to Cocoapods 1.10.x, and if it still doesn't work, also upgrade to XCode12